 In apartment marketing, online presence is important.
 Facebook, snapchat, pinterest, instagram, and other social media sites can help residents find you and decide to lease from your building.
-Hubspot recently conducted a survey which found that 80% of businesses saw that social media increased traffic to their websites.
+Hubspot recently conducted a survey that found that 80% of businesses say that social media increased traffic to their websites.

 So let’s say you’ve hopped on the social media bandwagon, and now need a way to stay organized.
 How much should you be posting, and how often?
 What time of day?
 How will you keep everything organized?
 While sites like Hootsuite and others offer paid services in order to keep your social media sites current, you can do it for free by making your own social media calendar.

 How To Set Up A Social Media Calendar

 Social media calendars keep you on track and organized.
 They give you specific times of day to post, which headlines you’ll use, which links and graphics you’ll include, and what hashtags you might type.

 Your social media calendar can focus on five different social media channels (Facebook, Instagram, Twitter, Pinterest, and Blogging).
 It may also be beneficial to divide your calendar into the 6 categories below.

 This will tell you which time to post.
 Look into the suggested times of the day to post that are based on several apartment-related factors, but ultimately you can decide which times work best for your specific community!
 These will mostly be based on your resident demographics (which are explained in this post), so understanding your residents is the first step toward creating an effective social media campaign.

 B2C (Business to customer) performs better on Twitter during the weekend, so this is when you should tweet!
 Use hashtags to increase your visibility, and be sure to include your apartment community name as a hashtag.
 Your residents could even be encouraged to use them!